 where $S^{\rm int}$ is given by

-Here, $\beta_*$ satisfies\footnote{Note the numerator in this formula is negative of the derivative of $f(\beta)$ where $f(\beta)=\beta^2h(\beta)$.
+Here, $\beta_*$ satisfies\footnote{Note the numerator in this formula is the negative of the derivative of $f(\beta)$ where $f(\beta)=\beta^2h(\beta)$.
 Here $\zeta$ is positive as $f(\beta)=\beta^2h(\beta)$ is a monotonically increasing function of the temperature and hence a monotonically decreasing function of $\beta$.
 That this is the case can be seen as follows.
-From eq.~\!\eqref{thermpfnew} and the fact that there are finite number of states with negative twist, with the contribution from them to $\partial_\beta \ln Z$ is bounded, it follows that for sufficiently small $\nu_i$ and under the technical assumption that the limit $\nu_i\to 0$ limit of $\ln Z$ commutes with taking derivative w.r.t $\beta$, we have
+From eq.~\!\eqref{thermpfnew} and the fact that there are a finite number of states with negative twist with the contribution to $\partial_\beta \ln Z$ bounded, it follows that for sufficiently small $\nu_i$ and under the technical assumption that the $\nu_i\to 0$ limit of $\ln Z$ commutes with taking derivative w.r.t $\beta$, we have

 where the expectation value is taken in the thermal ensemble \eqref{thermpfnew}.
-Again, using the technical assumption that the limit $\nu_i\to 0$ limit of $\ln Z$ commutes with taking derivative w.r.t $\beta$, it then follows that the LHS of eq.~\!\eqref{lz} is proportional to $f'(\beta)$, which, therefore is negative.
+Again, using the technical assumption that the $\nu_i\to 0$ limit of $\ln Z$ commutes with taking derivative w.r.t $\beta$, it then follows that the LHS of eq.~\!\eqref{lz} is proportional to $f'(\beta)$, which, therefore is negative.
 The technical assumption seems very reasonable.
 This assumption could be violated, for example, in a situation in which a term that is subleading in amplitude (in an expansion in $\nu_i$) has a frequency that grows as $\nu_i\to 0$.
 In such a situation, however, the function would not have a good Taylor expansion in $\nu_i$ -- but our analysis (using the method of \cite{Banerjee:2012iz, Jensen:2012jh}) strongly suggests that it does.}

 Thus we conclude that the microcanonical entropy $S(\tau, J_1, J_2)$ assumes a semi-universal form given by